Embodiment dictates learnability in neural controllers: Discussion

 We found that even the seemingly trivial case of phototaxis with contralateral connections described by \citet{braitenberg1986vehicles} can require morphological tuning to work as expected in a single simulated environment, and that, when challenged to perform in additional environments, other adjustments in morphology, specifically to sensor location, could either suppress or multiply the potential for catastrophic forgetting by expanding or shrinking the overlap of performant controller settings for that body plan across different task environments.

 The physical location of sensors is thus a relevant property of robots that is nevertheless abstracted away in the (mostly disembodied) systems that address catastrophic forgetting reported in the literature to date.
-While sensor location could in principle be dynamically controlled via a lattice of sensors \cite{kramer2011wearable} or adjustable antenna \cite{fend2003active}, change in (and rational control over) other morphological attributes|such as geometry \cite{kriegman2019automated}, material properties \cite{narang2018transforming}, or the number and placement of actuators \cite{lipson2000automatic}|is much more difficult in practice, and such design elements are almost always presupposed and fixed prior to training \cite{cheney2018scalable}.

-However, unless experimental proof is obtained in the real world, this theory will remain speculation.
+While sensor location could in principle be dynamically controlled via a lattice of sensors \cite{kramer2011wearable} or adjustable antenna \cite{fend2003active}, change in (and rational control over) other morphological attributes|such as geometry \cite{kriegman2019automated}, material properties \cite{narang2018transforming}, or the number and placement of actuators \cite{lipson2000automatic}|is much more difficult in practice, and such design elements are almost always presupposed and fixed prior to training \cite{cheney2018scalable}. \\ However, unless experimental proof is obtained in the real world, this theory will remain speculation.
 In fact it is possible that the proposed empirical model using rigid body physics was more disconnected from reality than our theoretical model.
 The simulated wheels, for instance, have just a single point of contact with the ground.
-A more realistic surface contact geometry might completely change the optimal sensor locations, but there's also reason to believe that the loss surface manifolds containing adequate controllers for a compliant body could be larger than those of a rigid body \cite{kriegman2019automated,hauser2011towards}, further increasing the probability of overlap across tasks.
+A more realistic surface contact geometry might completely change the optimal sensor locations, but there's also reason to believe that the loss surface manifolds containing adequate controllers for a compliant body could be larger than those of a rigid body \cite{kriegman2019automated,hauser2011towards}, further increasing the probability of overlap across tasks. \\ In the limit, machines with the right morphology may use a single controller to accomplish a set of tasks that appear disparate to a robot with a different body plan.
+For example, a granular jamming gripper \cite{brown2010universal} need not precisely control the placement of each joint around differently shaped objects: a single policy (vacuum air, hold, relax) works regardless of object shape.
+However, this control policy is exceedingly simple.
+The degree to which morphology influences learnability in more complex robots, task environments and behaviors has yet to be investigated, but will be the focus of future work. \\ In this work, two control- and two morphology parameters were optimized.
+In future work we will investigate whether co-optimizing the morphology and control parameters confers greater overall learnability on the robot compared to a robot with a fixed morphology and four control parameters.
+This will help determine whether a poorly chosen mechanical design can be compensated for by increased control complexity.